Irish nationality law: Changing relationship with Britain and the Commonwealth

 Diverging developments in Dominion legislation, as well as growing assertions of local national identity separate from that of Britain and the Empire, culminated with the creation of a substantive Canadian citizenship in 1946, breaking the system of a common imperial nationality.
-Combined with the approaching independence of India and Pakistan in 1947, comprehensive reform to British nationality law was necessary at this point to address ideas that were incompatible with the previous system.
+That rupture, combined with the approaching independence of India and Pakistan in 1947, made comprehensive reform to British nationality law necessary to address ideas that were incompatible with the previous system.

 The British Nationality Act 1948 abolished the common code and each Commonwealth country would enact legislation to create its own nationality.
-British subject was redefined to mean any citizen of a Commonwealth country.
-Commonwealth citizen is defined in the Act to have the same meaning.
-British subject/Commonwealth citizen status co-existed with the citizenships of each Commonwealth country.
+British subject was redefined to mean any citizen of a Commonwealth country, with Commonwealth citizen defined in the Act as a synonym.
+This combined status co-existed with the citizenships of each Commonwealth country.
 This change in naming indicated that allegiance to the Crown was no longer required to possess British subject status and that the common status would be maintained by voluntary agreement among the Commonwealth members.
 Ireland formally declared itself a republic and removed the British monarch's remaining official functions in the Irish state in 1948.
 Despite India's continued membership as a republic within the Commonwealth following the London Declaration, Ireland ceased to be a member after passage of the Ireland Act 1949 in the British Parliament.
 Irish citizens have since no longer been defined as British subjects in British law, although they continue to be treated as non-foreign in the United Kingdom and retain the same rights and privileges exercised by Commonwealth citizens; Irish citizens remain eligible to vote and stand for Parliament in the UK.

 Commonwealth citizens initially continued to hold free movement rights in both the UK and Ireland after 1949.
-British authorities systemically discouraged non-white immigration into the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
+British authorities systematically discouraged non-white immigration into the UK, but strong economic conditions in Britain following the Second World War attracted an unprecedented wave of colonial migration.
 In response, the British Parliament imposed immigration controls on any Commonwealth citizens originating from outside the British Islands with the Commonwealth Immigrants Act 1962.
 Ireland mirrored this restriction and limited free movement only to people born on the islands of Great Britain or Ireland.
-However, individuals born in the UK since 1983 are only British citizens if at least one parent is already a British citizen.
+However, individuals born in the UK since 1983 are British citizens only if at least one parent is already a British citizen.
 The Irish regulation created a legal anomaly where persons born in Britain without British citizenship nevertheless held an unrestricted right to settle in Ireland; this inconsistency was removed in 1999.